declanjcasey/class_activities/activity4/activity4.md

 console.log("  unknown = "+unknown);
 ```

 Now try uncommenting each of the commented-out calls (one by one) to `console.log` to see what happens.
 You should see errors.
+Study the errors and try to understand their meaning.

 #### Step 1 Questions